 Around the world, about 20 percent of people with jobs work more than 45 hours a week, according to the Organization for Economic Cooperation and Development.
 If you love your work, you may scoff at studies that report the bad effects of long hours on big populations.
 But even for the most enthusiastic workers, long hours tends to mean eating late or less healthily and less sleep, exercise, de-stressing, and time with people you care about.

 In the short term, your body responds to stress by pumping out hormones that may increase your blood pressure, heart rate, and blood sugar.
-Over time, chronic stress contributes to emotional distress, obesity, heart disease, and a host of other health issues.
+Over time, heart disease, and a host of other health issues.

 For motivation to have a talk with your boss, here’s some of the most recent evidence that overworking taxes your health:

 - A meta-analysis of studies covering more than 600,000 people around the world concluded that people who work 55 hours a week had a 33 percent higher risk of stroke than people who worked only 40 hours.
 The chances of heart disease were 13 percent higher.
 Working 40 to 48 hours a week was associated with a 10 percent higher risk of stroke.

 - A study of more than 2,000 British civil servants found that those working 11 hours or more a day were more likely to fall into a major depression within 5 years. \